-To help reporters understand this important topic, Journalist’s Resource has gathered several key research studies and reports, including those that examine the conditions inside a vehicle that contribute to heat stroke and the psychological processes that can cause loving and attentive parents to forget their kids in hot cars.
+To help journalists report on this topic, we’ve gathered several key studies and reports, including research that examines the conditions inside cars that contribute to heat stroke and the psychological processes that can cause loving and attentive parents to forget their kids in hot cars.

-Another helpful resource is NoHeatStroke.org, a website run by a meteorologist at San Jose State University who tracks media reports of child deaths in parked cars and tracks news coverage of them.
-Some of the advocacy groups trying to raise awareness are KidsAndCars.org and Safe Kids Worldwide.
+Another helpful resource for journalists is NoHeatStroke.org, a website run by meteorologist Jan Null, who researches child deaths in parked cars and tracks news coverage of them.
+Some of the advocacy groups trying to raise awareness of the problem are KidsAndCars.org and Safe Kids Worldwide.

 Estimates of child deaths